Frequently Asked Questions about Voting

 Voting in Person

 I’m registered to vote in California.
-How do I vote early at a polling place in the 2020 General Election?
+How do I vote early at a polling place?

 I’m registered to vote outside of LA County.
 Where do I find my polling place?